ArchipelagoMW/Archipelago/worlds/subnautica/docs/en_Subnautica.md

 Optionally up to 50 Creatures to scan can be included as well, for each one added a random duplicate item is created.

-As playing without Seaglide can be daunting, 2 of your Fragments of it can always be found in these locations: Grassy Plateaus South Wreck - Databox, Grassy Plateaus South Wreck - PDA, Grassy Plateaus West Wreck - Locker PDA, Grassy Plateaus West Wreck - Data Terminal, Safe Shallows Wreck - PDA, Kelp Forest Wreck - Databox, Kelp Forest Wreck - PDA, Lifepod 3 - Databox, Lifepod 3 - PDA, Lifepod 17 - PDA, Grassy Plate aus West Wreck - Beam PDA.
+As playing without Seaglide can be daunting, 2 of your Fragments of it can always be found in these locations: Grassy Plateaus South Wreck - Databox, Grassy Plateaus South Wreck - PDA, Grassy Plateaus West Wreck - Locker PDA, Grassy Plateaus West Wreck - Data Terminal, Safe Shallows Wreck - PDA, Kelp Forest Wreck - Databox, Kelp Forest Wreck - PDA, Lifepod 3 - Databox, Lifepod 3 - PDA, Lifepod 17 - PDA, Grassy Plateaus West Wreck - Beam PDA.

 ## Which items can be in another player's world?